 - Broadcast a satellite/ terrestrial radio channel

-In the case of publishing and broadcasting business activities, a dissemination license will be required to apply for.
+In the case of publishing and broadcasting business activities, a dissemination license will be required to apply.

 Business activities allowed in Abu Dhabi airport free zone are MRO, marketing events, aviation, aerospace, airport services, aircraft interiors, logistics, transportation, warehousing, distribution, storage, technology and ICT, manufacturing, trading, service provider, consultancy, knowledge and development, regional HQ.

-KIZAD port boats a wide portfolio investment sector including engineered metals, aluminum, automotive, port logistics, food processing, pharmaceuticals, packaging, and polymer converting.
+KIZAD port boats a wide portfolio of investment sectors including engineered metals, aluminum, automotive, port logistics, food processing, pharmaceuticals, packaging, and polymer converting.